 When it comes to images, pictures of buildings have been proved to perform poorly.
 Use photographs of people or things relevant to the course you’re advertising.

-Most of all, make ads relevant to top-of-the-funnel searchers.
-The lower down the funnel prospective students get, the less likely they’ll be using Google or Bing for general searches.
+Most of all, make ads relevant to top-of-the-funnel searchers (those in the research phase).
+The lower down the funnel prospective students get, the less likely they’ll be using Google or Bing for general searches as they’ll be coming directly to your site.

 7. Optimise your landing pages